 (U) This product contains US person information that has been deemed necessary for the intended recipient to understand, assess, or act on the information provided.
-It has been highlighted in this document with the label usernal should be handled in accordance with the recipient's intelligence oversight and/or information handling procedures.
+It has been highlighted in this document with the label users and should be handled in accordance with the recipient is intelligence oversight and/or information handling procedures.
 Other US person information has been minimized.
-Should you require the minimized US person information, please contact the I&A Production Branch at the Island of I
+Should you require the minimized US person information, please contact the I&A Production Branch at the should be the should be person information and the should be person information has been minimized.